 Let us get you information tailored to the academic programs you're interested in.

-Our career programs are made up of two types of degrees: the Associate in Science (A.S.) and the Associate in Applied Science (A.A.S).
+Our programs are made up of two types of degrees: the Associate of Science (A.S.) and the Associate in Applied Science (A.A.S).

-The Associate in Science degree (A.S.) is geared for those students who wish to balance a liberal arts education with career-oriented courses.
+The Associate of Science degree (A.S.) is geared for those students who wish to balance a liberal arts education with career-oriented courses.
 The primary purpose of the degree is to:

 - provide the credentials for a specific career